Last Updated September 15, 2020.

-The contents of NCLD’s Web sites are intended for informational use only and do not necessarily reflect the views of NCLD, its officers, or directors.
-Information contained on these pages is intended to increase understanding of learning disabilities and attention issues and provide high quality resources to parents, professionals and individuals with LD.
-While it does not recommend or endorse specific products or programs, it does advocate for responsible decision-making and in certain instances will promote activities that have proved effective in addressing the needs of individuals with LD.
+The contents of NCLD’s Websites are intended for informational use only and do not necessarily reflect the views of NCLD, its officers, or directors.
+Information contained on these pages is intended to increase understanding of learning disabilities and attention issues and provide high quality resources to parents, professionals and individuals with learning disabilities.
+While our Websites do not recommend or endorse specific products or programs, they do advocate for responsible decision-making, and in certain instances will promote activities that have proved effective in addressing the needs of individuals with Learning Disabilities.
+Our Websites should not be relied upon by you in making any medical, behavioral, educational or health decision, and you should seek the advice of professionals, including medical and educational experts, in making decisions for yourself or any other individual.

 Voluntary Visitor/User Surveys

 We may periodically conduct visitor surveys and we encourage our users to participate in them.
 We take the information we receive from individuals responding to these surveys and aggregate it with the responses of other visitors.
 This aggregated information is then used to improve the quality of our services and information to visitors, and to develop new services and products.
-Any personal information and responses will, at all times, remain strictly confidential, even if the survey is conducted by a third party.
 Participation in our surveys is voluntary.

 “Cookies” and How NCLD Uses Them